mit-dci/opencx/features.md

     # GetSortedOrders will return orders sorted by timestamp by default
     # This will be something like SELECT * FROM orders.btc_ltcbuyorders WHERE price=x SORT BY timestamp
-    # or if on the other side SELECT * FROM orders.ltc_btcbuyorders WHERE price=x SORT BY timestamp
+    # or if on the other side SELECT * FROM orders.ltc_btcsellorders WHERE price=x SORT BY timestamp

     while len(oppositeSideOrders) > 0 and len(thisSideOrders) > 0
         sideOne = thisSideOrders[0]